zhangyunhao116/zmail/README.md

 mail = server.get_mails(subject='GitHub',start_time='2018-1-1',sender='github')
 ```

-In the example, if 'GitHub' is in mail's subject, it will be matched, such as '  [GitHub] Your password has changed'
+In this example, if 'GitHub' in mail's subject, it will be matched, as in '[GitHub] Your password has changed'

-sender is the same way.
+Sender is the same way.

-You can also specified the range of mails.
+You can also assign the range of mails.

 ```
 mail = server.get_mails(subject='GitHub',start_time='2018-1-1',sender='github',start_index=1,end_index=10)